jeremy-edward-bauerle/LegendSRD/edited-output/vikings/hand-edit.md

 Helheim, where the souls of those who died of age or misfortune went after death.
 This land was given over to Hel, a daughter of Loki who took up the mantle of their guardianship, ruling from her hall Eljudnir (Damp with sleet).
 Within the realm was

-Halls of the Gods
-The Æsir of Asgardr have their own halls, built to their wants and needs.
-For campaigns where Adventurers may receive divine visions, or actually journey to Asgardr, the following names and descriptions are provided:

-*	 Bilskirnir (Lightning-crack) – Thor's hall of 540 rooms located in Thrudheim (Field of the strong).
-*	 Breidablik (Broad-shining) – Baldr's magnificent hall where nothing unclean exists.
-*	 Fensalir (Water-falls) – Frigg's hall.
-*	 Gladsheim (Bright-home) – The meeting hall of the Æsir on the plains of Idavoll.
-*	 Glitnir (Splendour) – The silver and gold hall of Forseti, son of Baldr.
-*	 Himinbjorg (Mountain in the clouds) – Heimdallr's hall, located next to the Bifrost bridge.
-*	 Noatun (Ship-yard) – Niord's hall.
-*	 Sessrumnir (Seat-room) – Freyja's hall in Folkvangr (Folk-field) where those warriors who do are not chosen to join Odin's Einherjar go.
-*	 Sokvabekk (Deep-stream) – The crystal hall of Saga, daughter of Odin.
-*	 Valaskjalf (Seat of the Slain) – Odin's silver roofed hall in which his high throne Hlidskjalf stands.
-*	 Valhalla (Hall of the Slain) – The hall where Odin's Einherjar, the chosen of those who fall in battle, are hosted.
-It is located at the edge of Vigrid, the plane where the final battle will occur.
-*	 Vidi (Wooden) – Vidar's hall.
-*	 Vingolf (Friends-hall) – The hall of the goddesses which lies upon Idavoll, the central plain of Asgard.
-*	 Ydalir (Yew-dale) – Ullr's hall.

 Nastrond, a hall where no light reached, covered with serpent skins and dripping with venom, where the corpses of evil doers were sucked upon by a great wyrm.
 The